kamplianitis/kamplianitis/README.md

 I have a Bachelor's with integrated Masters degree in Electrical and Computer Engineering, I am a software Engineer at Sphynx Technology Solutions.
 I am a lover of technology, I am passionate about Embedded Systems, FPGAs and also backend engineering.
 I work professionally with Django, a framework based on Python.
 I also work with PostreSQL databases.
 I am passionate about tools like Docker, Kubernetes and Helm.

-- 🔭 I’m currently completing my thesis: Deployment of hardware-extended containers on a  soft-core RISC-V implementation.
+- :mortar_board: I have completed my thesis: Deployment of hardware-extended containers on a  soft-core RISC-V implementation.
-- 🔭 I'm working with Django 4.2.1.
+- :computer: I'm working with Django 4.2.1.
+- :wrench: Working on a side project deploying docker images on a remote environment.
+- :hammer: Currently studying Artificial Narrow Intelligence
+- :computer: Currently working on created RTOS for specific implementations.

 <br>
 <br>